EndToEndLabCR/documentation-docs-markdown/docs/04-projects/todo-app/tasks.md

 ## Task Status Tracking

 Tasks can have the following statuses:

 - **To Do**: Task not started
 - **In Progress**: Task currently being worked on
 - **Blocked**: Task waiting on dependencies
 - **Review**: Task completed, awaiting review
 - **Done**: Task completed and approved

 ---

-## Contact

-For questions or clarifications on tasks, please contact the project manager or refer to the agent documentation in `/docs/AI/agents/`.

----